-• Management Committee:
+Management Committee:

-- Responsibility for implementation of policies and standards on risk management. - Supervision of performance of Second-Line of defence functions and policies. - Information on risk management to the Board of Directors and escalation of proposals for action. - Operational decisions made within framework of policies and standards approved by Board of Directors.
+- Responsibility for implementation of policies and standards on risk management. - Supervision of performance of Second Line of Defence functions and policies. - Information on risk management to the Board of Directors and escalation of proposals for action. - Operational decisions made within framework of policies and standards approved by Board of Directors.

-Relies on Actuarial and Reserves Committee and Risk Committee, to which the Internal Control Committee t, and on the Compliance Committee.
+Relies on Actuarial and Reserves Committee and Risk Committee, to which the Internal Control Committee and on the Compliance Committee.

-• Risk Committee:
+Risk Holding Committee:

-Comprises all full members of the Management Committee, the head of the actuarial function and the Corporate head of Management risk and Internal Control (without the right to vote), will be tasked with supervising the Risk Management Function and System, particularly compliance with Risk Appetite.
+It will be tasked with supervising the Risk Management Function and System, particularly compliance with Risk Appetite.
 The Corporate Head of Risk Management and Internal Control will receive the meeting minutes of established Holding Committees and of the Local Risk Committees may attend such meetings without a vote, and report to the Risk Committee any decision or potential risks that may affect the Group's solvency position.